 - 8.2 All concerns, discussions and decisions made and the reasons for those decisions must be recorded in writing (signed and dated).
-Supporting Families, Enhancing Future model (SFEE) to be used to capture the child's voice and their daily lived experience. - 8.3 We will continue to support any pupil leaving the school about whom there have been concerns by ensuring that all appropriate information, including Safeguarding and welfare concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority. - 8.4 Schools should have at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home in order to reduce the risk of not making contact with family members where welfare and/or safeguarding concerns are identified.
-(Keeping Children Safe in Education 2022)
+Systemic Practice model (Introduction to Systemic Practice) to be used to capture the child's voice and their daily lived experience. - 8.3 We will continue to support any pupil leaving the school about whom there have been concerns by ensuring that all appropriate information, including Safeguarding and welfare concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority.

+8.4 Schools should have at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home in order to reduce the risk of not making contact with family members where welfare and/or safeguarding concerns are identified.
+(Keeping Children Safe in Education 2023)